namusyaka/pendragon/README.md

 [![Build Status](https://travis-ci.org/namusyaka/howl-router.png)](https://travis-ci.org/namusyaka/howl-router)

-A http router for Rack and Padrino.
+Provides an HTTP router for use in Rack and Padrino.

 Howl works only in Ruby2.0.

+If you want to use in Ruby1.9, you can do it by using [mustermann/1.9-support branch](https://github.com/rkh/mustermann/tree/1.9-support).

 ## Installation